wangziqi2013/wangziqi2013.github.io/_posts/2021-07-03-synergistic-cache-layout.markdown

    that the latter is more aggressive (no existing block is evicted, so we do not risk evicting a high locality block by bringing in another low locality block).

+**Comments:**

+1. The paper misses an important case: When a request hits the LLC in first-use state, but the block is in M state in another cache.
+   In this case, the bit should be cleared as it is the second access, and coherence should be used to acquire ownership of the block, which also incurs a write back as well as an insert.

 This paper proposes a cache insertion policy that increases actual block reuse by delaying the insertion of the data block.
 The paper is motivated by the fact that, at LLC level, block re-usage is not as common as one may expect at higher levels of the hierarchy, mainly because locality has already been filtered out by higher level caches.